 - They provide little to no help with financial planning.
 Some robo-advisors have decent tools for tracking your goals, but you’ll find more sophisticated advice and planning elsewhere.

 - If you do get any human help, it’s usually similar to a call center.
-By nature, robots don’t carry conversations with humans (not yet, anyway!).
+By nature, robots don’t carry conversations with humans (not well, anyway, judging by the early stages of ChatGPT and others!).
 If a robo-advisor does offer the option of talking to a human, they’re likely working off a script at a call center.
 It’s extremely rare to get free advice from a Certified Financial Planner through your robo-advisor.

 - They aren’t designed to beat the market.
 Your ROI (return on investment) probably will lag behind market indexes like the S&P 500 during bull markets.

 - You won’t be able to pick individual stocks or securities.
 That isn’t necessarily bad.
 Most people overestimate their ability to pick individual stocks.
 But if you like to parlay your knowledge and reading into an occasional investment in a company you think will perform well, you can’t use a robo-advisor to make that buy.

 - They aren’t a silver bullet to eliminate human error.
 You can still forget to contribute (if you don’t set up automated transfers), sell at a market low point in a panic or fail to increase your contributions over time.